-The digital transformation can’t happen overnight, and businesses need updates and help from employees to get used to the new process.
-This is when many companies need to realize that they have relied heavily on paper documentation or lack standardization.
+The digital movement can’t happen overnight, and businesses need updates and help from employees to arm themselves with the necessary patience to get used to the new process.
+Now is when many companies need to realize that they have relied heavily on paper documentation or lack of standardization.

 The most challenging area during this pandemic time, however, is the relationship between customers and businesses.
-Just like any business strategy, digital transformation is to enhance the customer experience.
+Just like any business strategy, digital transformation aims to enhance the customer experience.

-With the digital movements, we can observe that customer-companies interactions happen online a lot every day.
+With the digital movements, we can observe how that customer-companies interaction happens online and evolves every day.

 Customer expectations have changed since they expect a straightforward, secure, and satisfactory experience.
 Thus, it is imperative to meet customer needs and deliver what they expect.

-We live in a time-limited world where we have unlimited choices, especially for those of us within the younger generation of GenZers.
+We live in a time-limited world where we have unlimited choices, especially those within the younger generation of GenZers.
 Without a proper strategy and approach to address our needs, businesses lose their chances to acquire the market.

 Market demands change every second.
 Our customers’ behavior is unpredictable, especially during this pandemic time.

-Since everyone is quarantined, there are fewer ways to evaluate how the market will respond: what products will be in higher demand?
+Amidst the quarantine, there are fewer ways to evaluate how the market will respond:

 Who will be our new target audience?
 Which customer segments will be more active?
 Will there be new demands?
 Which product will likely fall?

-The Millennial generation has already assumed the main workforce’s role, but they’re not likely to become a dominant one anytime soon.
+The Millennial Generation has already assumed the primary workforce’s role, but they’re not likely to become a dominant one anytime soon.
 While they may be technologically savvy, generations X and Y will need to adjust to new innovative telecommunication systems.

 When the outbreak happened back in March, we saw a lack of digital training.
 Some of the big names in the US are in danger of being left behind.
 Of course, many reasons lead to business stagnation; digital transformation is just one of the factors joining.

 It is easy to say that you should never change a winning team.
-If a company is doing well, that may be true, but what if you see that the established structures can no longer meet the market standards and demands?
+If a company is doing well, you may have a winning team.
+However, what if you see that the established organizational structure can no longer meet the market standards and demands?

-It is hard for many employees to change their habits and work structures developed for past technologies.
+Habits are hard to change, and many employees find it challenging to change their work ethics they have developed alongside past technologies.
 A company is subject to constant change and modification to adapt and work as efficiently as possible.
-Innovative technologies might be scary initially, and it takes time to understand and see the necessity of implementing them.
+New technologies might be scary initially, and it takes time to understand and see the necessity of implementing them.
 Establishing an environment that embraces lifelong learning and giving each employee guidance on handling this is one way to face the challenge.